AkSingh03/VirtualOS_Golang-Fyne/README.md

 # VirtualOS
-This is a Project Consisting of a Virtual Os with Basic apps integrated in it namely:
+This is a Project Consisting of a Virtual Os in GO Language and Fyne Framework with Basic apps integrated in it namely:

 --> Calculator